AdobeDocs/campaign.en/help/v8/architecture/replication.md

 Campaign v8 relies on specific technical workflows to manage scheduled data replication.
 These technical workflows are available from the **[!UICONTROL Administration > Production > Technical workflows > Full FFDA Replication]** node of Campaign Explorer. **They must not be modified.**

 Technical workflows execute processes or jobs, scheduled on a regular basis on the server.
-These workflows perform maintenance operations on the database, leverage the tracking information in the delivery logs, create recurring campaigns, and more.
 The full list of technical workflows is detailed in [this page](https://experienceleague.adobe.com/docs/campaign/automation/workflows/introduction/wf-type/technical-workflows.html){target="_blank"}.

-Technical workflows ensuring data replication are:
+Technical workflows ensuring data replication are as follows:

 * **[!UICONTROL Replicate Reference tables]**: Performs automatic replication of built-in tables that need to be present on Campaign local database (Postgres) and Cloud database ([!DNL Snowflake]).
 It is scheduled to execute every hour, daily.
 If **lastModified** field exists, replication happens incrementally, otherwise the whole table is replicated.
-The order of the tables in the array below is the order used by the replication workflow.
 * **[!UICONTROL Replicate Staging data]**: Replicates staging data for unitary calls.
 It is scheduled to execute every hour, daily.
 * **[!UICONTROL Deploy FFDA immediately]** : Performs an immediate deployment to the Cloud database.
 * **[!UICONTROL Replicate FFDA data immediately]**: Replicates the XS data for a given external account.